SathyaBhat/spotify-dl/README.md

 5. Create your YouTube api & fetch the keys from [Google Developer Console](https://console.developers.google.com/apis/api/youtube/overview).
 Paste the keys in tokens.py.
 6. Run the script using `python spotify-dl`
 7. Click on the URL prompted to authenticate.
 Once logged in, paste the URL back in
 8. Once done, songs.txt should have list of YouTube URLs.
 Pass them to youtube-dl to have them downloaded.
-Please check [youtube-dl](https://rg3.github.io/youtube-dl/)) documentation for more details
+Please check [youtube-dl](https://rg3.github.io/youtube-dl/) documentation for more details

 ##To Do

 - Integrate youtube-dl in script
 - Skip songs already downloaded

-##Issues, Feeback, Contact details
+##Issues, Feedback, Contact details
 Feel free to raise any bugs/issues under Github issues.
 Pull requests are also more than welcome.
 You can reach me on twitter at [@sathyabhat](https://twitter.com/sathyabhat)